rdwrome/cppfa24/05audioreactiveoF/README.md

 ## Assignments and Grading
 Description|Grade
 ---|---:|
-Depth of reaction| 25%
-Sophistication of visuals| 25%
-Markdown file| 25%
+Depth of reaction (how far it goes beyond provided templates)| 25% Sophistication of visuals (how far it goes beyond provided templates)| 25% Markdown file| 25%
 Presentation of project| 25%
 **Total**|**100%**